 The route consists of breathtaking views of the coastline, offshore islands, and cliff-top roads.
 It is one of the most popular activities in Dingle.
 It is also one of the best day trips from Cork City.

 Cobh was developed as a Victorian spa retreat in the mid-19th century and became Ireland’s most important port for trans-Atlantic travel.

 If you would like to create some memories that will last a lifetime, take the plunge and visit Cobh.
-It is a captivating town that it will hold you in its spell long after you’ve left.
+It is a captivating town that will hold you in its spell long after you’ve left.

 Tours you should do in Ireland in September

 Practical Tips for Ireland in September

 1. As it can be windy, make sure to be careful when visiting the cliffs and the islands.
 The cliffs can be dangerous during the windy season so always walk with caution around the area especially if there’s no barrier on the edge.

 Also, always verify first from the ferry companies before booking any of your tours or trips.